UMDCMS/sipmanalyze/docs/condor.md

 about doing this will vary by machine, due to the technologies available at each machine.

-## Fermilab LPC
+## Using `dask`

 For interacting with condor or batch processes, the simplest method would be to use `dask` to call function directly in your interactive process.
-We have provided a simple class for handling how the various methods are transmitted in the using the `sipmanalyze.condor.make_lpc_client` method.
-A simple script one can run would be:

-## CERN lxplus
+This method is currently under construction, and will not work with either [`lpcjobqueue`][lpcjobqueue] or [`dask-lxplus`][dask-lxplus].

+## Vanilla condor script usage

-As of writing, the equivalent of `lpcjobqueue` on lxplus, [`dask-lxplus`][dask-lxplus], does not support the spawning job queues in from singularity images.
-For this we will need to run condor jobs in a more old-fashioned way.
-The following instructions assume that you have created the environment following default bootstrap instructions.
+As of writing, both `lpcjobqueue` and `dask-lxplus` has issues spawning compatible jobs due to the heavy dependency of `zfit` and `tensorflow`.
+The following instructions are done for running condor jobs right now the old-fashioned way.
+The instructions assume that you have created the environment following default bootstrap instructions.
 Examples of the files show below can be found in the [`examples/condor_lxplus*`](../examples) files.

 - Step 1.
 Prepare a tarball of the execution environment (notice that working path is important, as tarball works with relative directory in mind)